Our Team

 Associate Professor Anand Ramineni

-A neonatologist is a specialist paediatrician who cares exclusively for babies.
-After his initial paediatric training, Anand undertook three years of advanced training in neonatal intensive care.
-He has cared for babies as small as 300 grams and as early as 22 weeks at Mater Mothers’ Hospital, Gold Coast University Hospital, and the Neonatal Retrieval Service at Royal Brisbane and Women’s Hospital.
+• Anand was the Gold Coast’s first private neonatologist, a specialist paediatrician who cares solely for babies.
+After initial paediatric training, Anand completed three years of advanced training in neonatology.
+He has cared for babies as small as 300 grams and as early as 22 weeks at Mater Mothers’ NICU, Gold Coast University NICU, and the statewide retrieval service at Royal Brisbane and Women’s.

-Anand has spent years exclusively caring for newborns across intensive care, retrieval, and outpatient settings.
-He brings this depth of experience to every baby he sees – whether they are premature, unwell, or simply need a little extra support.
-He is particularly experienced in stabilising unwell newborns at birth and providing ongoing developmental follow-up.
+Anand has spent years exclusively caring for newborns across intensive care, retrieval and clinic settings.
+He brings this depth of experience to every baby he sees – whether they are premature, unwell, or simply need some extra support.
+Anand is a Clinical Associate Professor at Bond University, with postgraduate training in Public Health, Health Leadership and Health Management.

-Known for his optimistic, gentle and thorough approach, Anand takes the time to ensure families feel informed, supported and reassured – especially when things don’t go to plan.
+With a positive and gentle approach, Anand takes the time to ensure families feel informed and supported – especially when things don’t go to plan.
 No matter how big or small the concern, he understands how precious every baby is to their family.

 Bachelor of Medicine/Surgery (MBBS) — University of Queensland